Hezkore/Ubuntu-Post-Install-Manager/readme.md

 ### • 1024x768 resolution
 Ubuntu doesn't work too well on resolutions lower than 1024x768.\
-The ArcMenu GNOME extension also needs at least a height of 642 pixels, which is why no menu is displayed on 800x600.
+The ArcMenu GNOME extension also needs at least a height of 642 pixels, which is the menu doesn't displayed at 800x600.

 ## How to install & run
 Download the script by clicking the green **"Code ▼"** button here on GitHub, then click **"[Download Zip](https://github.com/Hezkore/Ubuntu-Post-Install-Manager/archive/refs/heads/master.zip)"** and save the file.\
 The file - named **"Ubuntu-Post-Install-Manager-master.zip"** - will most likely save to **"/home/[user]/Downloads/"**.\
 Unpack the script by right clicking **"Ubuntu-Post-Install-Manager-master.zip"** and selecting **"Extract Here"**, which creates the folder **"Ubuntu-Post-Install-Manager-master"**.\
-Double click the **"Ubuntu-Post-Install-Manager-master"** folder to enter it, then right click the file **"ubuntu_pim.sh"** and select the option **"Run as a Program"**.
+Double click the **"Ubuntu-Post-Install-Manager-master"** folder to enter it, then right click the file **"ubuntu_pim.sh"** and select the option **"Run as a Program"**.\
+Follow the steps in order.

 ## Navigation & usage
 Press the Up and Down arrow keys to move your selection up and down.\
 Press TAB to move your selection between the lower two menu buttons.\
-Press Enter to confirm your selection.\
-Press Space to toggle a option on or off in the customize menu.
+Press Space to toggle a option on or off in the customize menu.\
+Press Enter to confirm your selection.

 ## Notes
 You can run the script right after you've installed Ubuntu, or after you've updated Ubuntu and your drivers.\